jpalastus/cluster_assembler/README.md

 ```
 1 and 10 in this command can be changed to the appropriate interval of tasks on the list above.

-*NOTE: 3-10 ARE IN HOUSE CODES, NOT HERE YET...*